Maze Program for the Casio PB-1000

 While experimenting with the Casio PB-770, I translated a maze algorithm to BASIC for a sample program to use for the pixel addressable LCD.

 The PB-1000 has an FA-7 or MD-100 dock which provides a Centronics parallel port, which means an external printer can be used.
 Casio released a full page plotter, the FP-100 which has a Centronics port and I also have an Epson POS thermal printer which has a Centronics port.
-Either printer can be attached to the MD-100.
+Either printer can be attached to the MD-100 (or FA-7).

 Maze Algorithm